Jesse Bushyhead: Death and burial

-Jesse Bushyhead's grave at the Baptist Mission Cemetery is marked by a 15 ft marble monument.
+His grave at the Baptist Mission Cemetery is marked by a 15 ft marble monument.
 His grave is the only surviving property associated with his life, and as such is listed on the National Register of Historic Places listings in Adair County, Oklahoma.

 One side of the monument reads: "Sacred to the memory of Rev. Jesse Bushyhead, born in the old Cherokee Nation in East Tennessee, September, 1804; died in the present Cherokee Nation, July 17, 1844.
 'Well done, thou good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things.
 Enter thou into the joy of thy Lord.'"
 An inscription in Cherokee is at the bottom.

 The other side of the monument bears the following inscription:

 "Rev. Jesse Bushyhead was a man noble in person and noble in heart.
 His choice was to be a true and faithful minister of his Lord and Master rather than any high and worldly position.
 He loved his country and people, serving them from time to time in many important offices and missions.
 He united with the Baptist Church in his early manhood and died as he had lived, a devoted Christian."